 Purchasing Tips: How to Find the Best Mango

 When buying mangoes, make sure they are neither too soft nor too hard.
 Also, they should not give off an unpleasant odor.
-However, the fact that you can tell the degree of ripeness by the color of the peel is a common misconception.
+However, the fact that you can tell how ripe a mango is by the color of its peel is a common misconception.

-You can tell a fully ripe mango by its slightly shriveled skin and sweet smell.
-Also, small black dots on the peel can indicate that the mango is ripe and ready to enjoy.
+You can tell that a mango is fully ripe if its skin is slightly shriveled and it smells sweet.
+Small black dots on the peel can also indicate that the mango is ripe and ready to enjoy.

 How to Grow Mangoes

-Do you think that you can simply plant the mango seed so that sooner or later you can harvest mangoes yourself?
-Unfortunately, it is not quite that easy to harvest mangoes.
+Perhaps you’re thinking that you can simply plant a mango seed so that sooner or later you’ll be able to grow and pick your very own mangoes?
+Unfortunately, it’s not quite that easy.

-However, you can grow an exotic mango tree yourself with the help of the so-called regrowing method.
+However, you can grow an exotic mango tree yourself with the help of what is known as the regrowing method.

 Preparation Tips: How to Use Mangoes

 Most people prefer to eat mangoes plain.
-However, they are also excellent for desserts – whether as part of a fruit salad or as a fresh kick on a delicious cake.
+However, they are also excellent for desserts – whether as part of a fruit salad or to give a fresh kick on a delicious cake.

 How about, for example, a delicious smoothie with mango or an exotic mango jam?
-You can also make your own mango butter from the sweet fruit, or, if you like to keep it simple you can make juice from it.
+You can also make your own mango butter from the sweet fruit, or, if you like to keep it simple, you can also make juice.

-Even savory dishes are spiced up by the sweet taste of mango.
-For example, you can serve the popular mango chutney with fish and poultry or with dishes with lamb or game.
+Even savory dishes can be spiced up by the sweet taste of mango.
+For example, you can serve the popular mango chutney with fish and poultry or as a side to dishes with lamb or game.

-Bitter salads such as chicory and radicchio can be made more digestible and sweeter by the mango.
+Bitter vegetables such as chicory and radicchio can be made more digestible and sweeter with mango.